From the World Heritage inscription:

 About the Garden Kingdom of Dessau-Wörlitz

 The Garden Kingdom of Dessau-Wörlitz is the first English-style landscaped garden in Europe.
-This 18th century garden is a cultural landscape that depicts a garden design that features harmony with architecture.
-The Duke Leopold III is credited for developing this landscaped garden as he is known to be an adherent of The Enlightenment.
-His beliefs therefore extended beyond his political views but also in terms of architecture and landscape gardening.
+This 18th-century garden is a cultural landscape that depicts a garden design that features harmony with the architecture.
+Duke Leopold III is credited for developing this landscaped garden as he is known to be an adherent of the Enlightenment.
+His beliefs extended beyond his political views but also in terms of architecture and landscape gardening.
 This is exactly what transpired with the creation of this garden.

 The central Worlitz Park is located at the part of the river which is an anabranch of the Elbe River.
 Hence, the park has access to a rich water source.
 When Duke Leopold III commissioned for this park to be built, he envisioned it as an educational institution in gardening, architecture, and agriculture.
 The majority of the park is therefore open to the public since the park was completed.
 A dam was built to protect the park from flood coming from the Elbe River, while also serving as a belt-walk with numerous views.